idomizrachi/Regen/README.md

 # Regen
-Regen generates objective-c code for accessing your images and localized string.
+Regen generates objective-c\swift code for accessing your images and localized string.

 ## Installation